apache/beam/website/www/site/content/en/documentation/sdks/python-custom-multi-language-pipelines-guide.md

 The transform is discoverable at `localhost:12345`.
 Foreign SDKs can now discover and add it to their pipelines.
 The next section demonstrates how to do this with a Python pipeline.

-## Use the SchemaTransform in a Python pipeline
+## Use the portable transform in a Python pipeline

 The Python SDK’s [**ExternalTransformProvider**](https://beam.apache.org/releases/pydoc/current/apache_beam.transforms.external_transform_provider.html#apache_beam.transforms.external_transform_provider.ExternalTransformProvider) can dynamically generate wrappers for portable transforms.